Your Massachusetts Winter Wonderland Awaits

 Country Village Meadow Loop

-This beginner 1-mile loop features basically flat terrain and the easiest of our places to go snowshoeing around the resort is perfect for all ages.
+This beginner 1-mile loop features basically flat terrain and is the easiest of our snowshoeing trails.
+This trail is perfect for all ages.
 It is a natural snow trail and use is dependent on the snowpack.
 Start walking west on Post Rd., which is the road that runs past the Country Inn and through Country Village.
 The trail starts on the uphill shoulder of the road (facing traffic) just past the entrance to Building #2.
-Follow the shoulder of the road, circumventing the refuse shed, and bear left up the shoulder of the driveway to Building #4.
-At the very end of the drive, enter the woods and descend a short hill.
+Follow the shoulder of the road, circumventing the refuse shed, and bear left up the marked trail that parallels the parking areas of Building #4.
+At the very end of the parking area, bear right and descend a short hill.
 At the bottom, bear right and down another short hill.
 As you descend the second hill you will see a large grey barn in front of you.
 Walk to the corner of that building, turn right and cross into the meadow on the other side of the tree line.
 The mileage can be increased by looping the perimeter of the meadow as many times as desired before returning to the trailhead.

 Forest Walking Trails

 For the curious, seeking a less strenuous, quieter experience, we have a series of wooded snowshoeing areas, free of ski and snowboard traffic.
 Follow the snowshoe markers as you explore this quiet, wooded winter wonderland away from the busy slopes.
-Start climbing Ace of Spades on looker’s right (skiers left) of the trail.
-Bear to the right and merge onto John Hancock.
+Start climbing on looker’s right (skiers left) just past the Country Inn pool.
+Bear to the right and merge onto the John Hancock trail.
 Stay on looker’s right for about 200 yards up John Hancock and duck under the rope that closes the walking trails to ski and snowboard traffic.
-From the trailhead, you’ll snowshoe around the perimeter of our resort and end up back at the trailhead for a minimum of 1.25 miles.
+From the trailhead, you may snowshoe around the perimeter loop and end up back at the trailhead for a minimum of 1.25 miles.
 The backcountry snowshoe trail features several moderate hills that are balanced out with flat sections.
 For guests looking for even more snowshoeing, there are also 2 interior loops that can be utilized for greater distance or alternate routes.
 This is a natural snow trail and use is dependent on the snowpack conditions.

 John Hancock, West Way Trails, and Left Bank Trail Area